Skip to main content

 Click to open

-14. Poetic Terms Quiz
+14. Assess Poetic Device Knowledge with a Quiz

 This classroom poetry exercise made with a Quiz widget can be used for summative or formative assessments to check students’ understanding of poetic terminology such as alliteration, consonance, hyperbole, enjambment, and allusion.